 I completed the first block of training last Monday (6 rides) then started the second one today.
 We went up to 19,000 ft and did a bunch of spins.
 You can see a T-6 spin video somewhere on T-6 Driver.com if you don't know what one is.
 Anyway, it was a blast.

 Came back to Vance and did a bunch of patterns after that.
-My landings were WAY better than Monday (very little wind today).
+M

 Sorry it's been a while since my last post.
 We've still been crazy busy on the flightline.
 Flying, simulator missions, academics, studying for stand-up and shotgun questions, it just doesn't stop!